AliN11/AliN11/README.md

 # I AM Ali 👋
 Ali Nazari.
 I'm a fullstack web developer.
-I started my career with many startups using various languages and tools such as JavaScript, TypeScript, PHP and MySQL.
+Started my career with many startups using various languages and tools such as JavaScript, TypeScript, PHP and MySQL.
-These days I'm deeply focusing on frontend environment and working with languages and tools such as JavaScript, TypeScript, React.js, Vue.js, etc.
+These days I'm deeply focusing on frontend environment and working with languages and tools such as JavaScript, TypeScript, Vue.js, React.js, etc.

-I've published +400 fresh, professional articles about the web development, mostly about the frontend tools and technologies, JavaScript and Laravel on my blog.
+Published +400 fresh, professional articles about the web development, mostly about the frontend tools and technologies, JavaScript and Laravel on my blog.
 You can find out more about my activities on **[DITTY.IR](https://ditty.ir)** and my **[LinkedIn](https://www.linkedin.com/in/alinazari11/)** profile 😉

 [![LinkedIn](https://img.shields.io/badge/linkedin-f0f0f0?&style=for-the-badge&logo=linkedin&logoColor=white&color=0e76a8)](https://www.linkedin.com/in/alinazari11/)